tradingview/rest_integrations_docs/source/Glossary.rst

    position
       The amount of assets that is owned (long position) or the amount of debt (short position).
-A trader takes a position when he make a purchase through a buy order or if he sell short assets.
+A trader takes a position when he makes a purchase through a buy order or if he sells short assets.

    :abbr:`DOM (Depth Of Market)`
       Depth of Market, aka the Order Book, is a window that shows how many open buy and sell orders there are